Trend

 Kaseya VSA (CVE-2021-30116)

-On July 2, adversaries leveraged multiple vulnerabilities in Kaseya Virtual Systems Administrator (VSA) to distribute Sodinokibi ransomware, also known as REvil.
+Again in July 2021, adversaries leveraged multiple vulnerabilities in Kaseya Virtual Systems Administrator (VSA) to distribute Sodinokibi ransomware, also known as REvil.
 VSA allows IT administrators to remotely administer endpoints.
 By compromising this software, an adversary gains remote execution capability to a large subset of customer endpoints, especially if Kaseya is operated by a managed service provider (MSP).

 Red Canary detected the initial behavioral activity using a preexisting analytic for identifying certutil.exe